Mixology Certification: Plot

 Britta finds one of the photos of Shirley, and she and Jeff and Troy make fun of her.
 Shirley confesses to having had "a few bad years" and leaves in shame, but grudgingly helps Pierce, who is still blocking the door.

 Troy orders his first drink on his own, ignoring Jeff and Britta's advice that his choice, a 7 and 7, is uncool.
 He notices Annie flush with (alcohol-induced) self-doubt, Abed moping about his exchange with Robert, and Jeff and Britta still arguing (now drunkenly).
-He abandons his drink and responsibly drives the group home in Jeff's car (which he's wanted to drive for some time).
+He abandons his drink and responsibly drives the group home in Jeff's car (which he'd wanted to drive for some time).
 Britta and Jeff gradually realize that the places they had been arguing about are actually the same bar, which makes Troy angry, as he had been looking to his older friends for life advice and now realizes they're just as clueless as he is.

 As he drops Annie off, Troy movingly gives her a self-assuring talk.
 When he returns, Abed tattles on Jeff and Britta for making out, and Troy chides him like a parent.
 Jeff is proud of Troy for his sensible decision making throughout the evening and reminds him that he is now truly a man.

-The epilogue shows Abed helping Troy into 157 T-shirts at once.
+The end tag shows Abed helping Troy into 157 T-shirts at once.